 While fresh leaves are best, most of us here in the US can only find them dried or powdered.
 Personally, I like to buy them dried and then crush them myself in a mortar and pestle (or crushing them in your hands works well, too).

 The seeds are a staple in African and Eastern and European cooking.
-They have a long history as a digestive aid, appetite suppressant, are used to promote lactation and they are said to have antibacterial and antifungal properties, when used topically.
+They have a long history as a digestive aid, and appetite suppressant, are used to promote lactation, and they are said to have antibacterial and antifungal properties when used topically.
 They’re also a very popular ingredient in spice blends.

-The leaves are often sprinkled on dishes just before serving, but also are essential in flavouring sauces (like curries) and soups.
+Sprinkle the leaves on dishes just before serving, flavor sauces (like curries) and soups, or add them to this homemade Tikka Masala Powder that I use on my Indian Spiced Salmon recipe.
 Try adding them to your next bread or roll recipe (phenomenal, but use just a little) and experiment adding some to fatty sauces or condiments (so good with tomato-based or creamy sauces).

 Kasuri Methi, or dried Fenugreek leaves are typically available online.